n1kito/Philosophers/README.md

 4. Link every philo to their correct `right_fork` and `left_fork`.
 5. Correctly link the t_philo & t_rules structures (every t_philo node is indexed in t_rules, and all t_philos contain a link to rules)
 6. Create an `opti_sleep()` function that allows to `usleep()` only by short increments and therefore not sleep if another philo has died while one was sleeping.
-   - This avoids your simulation to hang forever after a philo has died in this kind of test: `5 150 100 30000`
+   - This keeps the simulation from hanging after a philo has died in this kind of test: `5 150 100 30000`
 7. Create a `print_status()` function that is protected by a mutex, so different threads that will use it will not be able to use it simultaneously, printing gibberish.
    - It will also stop printing if someone is dead.
 8. Start `routine()`: